qqpann/hugo-primer/.github/PULL_REQUEST_TEMPLATE/other.md

 ---
-name: Bug fix pull request
+name: Other pull request
-about: Create a pull request to fix a bug
+about: Create a pull request of any kind
 title: ''
 assignees: 'qqhann'